Variable Annuity Fraud Attorney

 • Pressure to switch: Your broker recommended exchanging your existing annuity for a new one without clear justification

-• IRA placement: Your variable annuity was purchased within an IRA or 401(k), eliminating the tax-deferral benefit
+• IRA placement: Your variable annuity was purchased within an IRA or 401(k) without a clear non-tax benefit to justify the added annuity costs

-• Senior targeting: You were over 65 when purchased and the product has a 7+ year surrender period
+• Senior targeting: You were over 65 when the annuity was purchased, and the product has a 7+ year surrender period

 • Performance issues: Your investment has consistently underperformed after accounting for all fees